chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 Clients recover the target's mirrored response by Binary HTTP decoding the mirror response content.

-## Mirror Request and Respnose Example
+## Mirror Request and Response Example

 The following example shows two mirror request and response examples.
 The first one yields a mirror cache miss and the second one yields a mirror cache hit.
 The Mirror URI Template is